VAT rules for e-commerce in the EU

 An electronic import declaration is required for all shipments with a value of up to €150.
 The value up to €150 is per shipment and without VAT.
 This is the price the consumer pays for your product.
 Do you supply several products per shipment to the same consumer?
 Then you add up the value of these goods.

 If freight and insurance costs appear separately on the invoice, these are not included in the price.
-You will then not include these costs in determining the value of the €150.
+You then do not include these costs in determining the value of the €150.
 Are these costs not listed separately on the invoice?
 And are these costs included in the total price?
 Then they do count in the valuation of the €150.

 Platform fiction